XyrenTheCoder/archiescript-different-input-method/README.md

 # archiescript
-A custom esolang made by thatOneArchUser, this repo contains encoder and decoder
+A custom esolang made by thatOneArchUser, this repository contains encoder and decoder

 ## How to use it?
 Encoder and Decoder listen to these commands: